Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Experiments and Results

 \textbf{Limited memory setting with no concept drift.} The results on the four larger datasets are shown in Figure~\ref{fig:limited_memory}.
 The performance is similar to what is seen on the smaller datasets.
 Among the unsupervised algorithms in the batch setting, IFOR (\texttt{Unsupervised Baseline}) and HST (\texttt{HST-Batch}) are competitive, and both are better than RSF (\texttt{RSF-Batch}).
-With feedback, \texttt{BAL} is consistently the best performer.
+With feedback, \texttt{HiLAD-Batch} is consistently the best performer.
 HST with feedback (\texttt{HST-Batch (Feedback)}) always performs better than \texttt{HST-Batch}.
-The streaming algorithm with feedback, \texttt{SAL (KL~Adaptive)}, significantly outperforms \texttt{Unsupervised Baseline} and is competitive with \texttt{BAL}. \texttt{SAL (KL~Adaptive)} performs better than \texttt{HST-Batch (Feedback)} as well. \texttt{SAL-D} which presents a more diverse set of instances for labeling performs similar to \texttt{SAL (KL Adaptive)}.
+The streaming algorithm with feedback, \texttt{HiLAD-Stream (KL~Adaptive)}, significantly outperforms \texttt{Unsupervised Baseline} and is competitive with \texttt{HiLAD-Batch}. \texttt{HiLAD-Stream (KL~Adaptive)} performs better than \texttt{HST-Batch (Feedback)} as well. \texttt{HiLAD-Stream-D} which presents a more diverse set of instances for labeling performs similar to \texttt{HiLAD-Stream (KL Adaptive)}.
 These results demonstrate that the {\em feedback-tuned anomaly detectors generalize to unseen data}.

 Figure~\ref{fig:drift_detection_all_non_streaming} shows drift detection on datasets which do not have any drift.
 The streaming window size for each dataset was set commensurate to its total size: \textit{Abalone}($512$), \textit{ANN-Thyroid-1v3}($512$), \textit{Cardiotocography}($512$), \textit{Covtype}($4096$), \textit{Electricity}($1024$), \textit{KDDCup99}($4096$), \textit{Mammography}($4096$), \textit{Shuttle}($4096$), \textit{Weather}($1024$), and \textit{Yeast}($512$).